denis-g/rpi4-pihole-settings/README.md

 ## 🔹 Overview

-Basic setup `Pi-hole` on Raspberry Pi with powerful ad-block utils.
+Basic Raspberry Pi 4 on DietPi with Pi-hole and Unbound for more privacy.

 Ingredients: